- 1 Shoulder Pain Overview

 See a doctor immediately if the shoulder is hot or swollen, if there is severe pain, it there is numbness, if fever is present, or if the arm cannot be lifted straight out to the side.

-Shoulder pain should not be ignored.
-Early treatment can prevent further injury and chronic shoulder problems.
-Pain in the shoulder mayalso be referred from other areas of the body, e.g. disc problems the neck.
+Pain in the shoulder may be referred from other areas of the body, e.g. disc problems the neck.

 The Shoulder Joint